uoy-cs-eng2/mdbook-practicals/src/practicals/service-integration/03-gateway-creation.md

 In terms of ISBNs, the endpoint only takes ISBNs of books in the Open Library: for example, use `1524797162` (it's the ISBN of a videogame book).

 You'll most likely need to use `instanceof` checks and cast down to `Map<String, Object>` and `List<String>` where needed.
+You should return `Optional.empty()` if the response is not in the format if you expect or if an exception is thrown while invoking the OpenLibrary API: you may want to print an error message in those situations (in a production website, you'd log a warning of some kind).

 This downcasting is obviously somewhat fragile, as OpenLibrary may decide to change the format of their response at any time, but at least all that is encapsulated in your gateway, and you have a test to automatically detect if they have changed the API in a breaking way.